SI 2025/1042 · October 2025

 What Hazards Are Covered Under Phase 1?

-Phase 1 of Awaab's Law, which came into force on 1 October 2025, covers the following prescribed hazard categories:
+Phase 1 of Awaab's Law, which came into force on 27 October 2025, covers two distinct categories of hazard.

-- Mould— all forms of mould growth, whether caused by building defects, inadequate ventilation, or a combination of factors.
-The regulations explicitly reject the historic practice of attributing mould solely to "tenant lifestyle" without proper investigation.
+• Mould— all forms of mould growth, whether caused by building defects, inadequate ventilation, or a combination of factors.
+The regulations and accompanying guidance reject the historic practice of attributing mould to a tenant's "lifestyle" without proper investigation.

-- Condensation — persistent condensation that contributes to damp or mould growth, particularly where it results from inadequate heating, insulation, or ventilation provision by the landlord.
+• Condensation contributing to damp or mould — particularly where it results from inadequate heating, insulation, or ventilation provision by the landlord.

 Tenant Rights Under Awaab's Law